 1. Set up your starting position.
 Lie flat on your back with your knees bent and feet flat on the floor, hip-width apart.
 Place your arms at your sides with palms pressing gently into the floor for stability.

 2. Brace your core.
 Pull your belly button toward your spine and lightly squeeze your glutes before you move.
 This pre-tension keeps the right muscles engaged from the start.
+Coach Ty's cue: "Squeeze the glutes before the hips move.
+If you wait, the hamstrings will lead."

 4. Squeeze and hold.
 At the top of the partial range, squeeze your glutes hard for one to two seconds.
 You should feel the contraction concentrated in the glutes, not the lower back or hamstrings.

 5. Lower with control.
 Slowly return your hips to the starting position, resisting gravity the entire way down.
-Don't drop — the eccentric phase builds strength and keeps tension where it belongs.
+Don't drop.
+The eccentric phase builds strength and keeps tension where it belongs.

 6. Repeat.
 Perform the prescribed number of reps while maintaining the shortened range of motion throughout every rep. Beginners should aim for 12 to 20 reps per set.